 - when obtaining informed consent, provide the client with sufficient information about the nature of the procedure, its anticipated outcome, and any risks;

 - communicate with the client the potential signs and symptoms that may alert them to seek out further care in the case of an unexpected outcome or complication.
 Discharge instructions should include details about appropriate care, necessary medication, follow-up visits, potential complications, signs to watch out for, etc.;17

 - document thoroughly at the time of care or as soon as possible after providing care;

 - before undertaking any advertising or marketing, through paper or electronic media, it would be beneficial to consult appropriate regulatory standards and/or guidelines to verify whether the advertisement is compliant;

 - consider professional boundaries, privacy, and the appropriateness of social media exchanges with clients;

 - if operating an independent practice, consult with a business lawyer and/or accountant to determine the most appropriate business structure for the delivery of services and to discuss other business-related matters, such as appropriate billing of clients, compensation practices, taxation issues, etc. Also consider whether you have adequate business insurance and obtaining additional personal protection for regulatory matters.

 Should nurses wish to continue their learning on this topic, a case study has been created as a complement to this InfoLAW.

 CNPS beneficiaries can contact CNPS at 1-800-267-3390 to speak with a member of CNPS legal counsel.
 All calls are confidential.

-- For example, see the Nurses Association of New Brunswick position statement on “Cosmetic Medical Procedures” (October 2014).
+- For example, see the Nurses Association of New Brunswick position statement on “Medical Aesthetics” (June 2021).